Curtis Garcia Teacher Education ChairCurtis Garcia, Ph.D.

 Dr. Curtis Garcia is a San Luis Valley native who earned his bachelor’s degree from Yale University, then returned home to work as an educator.
 He holds a Master of Arts degree in educational leadership from Adams State and a Ph.D. in educational leadership research and policy from the University of Colorado Colorado Springs.
 Dr. Garcia’s research focuses on teacher quality and evaluation, issues in rural education, and issues related to multicultural education and equity in schools.

-Dr. Garcia served in the Centennial School District from 2008-15 as a social studies teacher, director of special programs, then as principal, a post he held from 2012-15.
+Prior to joining the faculty of Adams State, Dr. Garcia served as a high social studies teacher, director of special programs, then as PK-12 principal.
 He was recognized in 2013 by the Bill and Melinda Gates Foundation’s Cross State Learning Collaborative with the Integration Award for Outstanding Principal Leadership.
 He also does educational consulting work and serves as a regional specialist in the Educator Effectiveness Unit for the Colorado Department of Education.

 Joaquín Vilá Vice President for Academic AffairsJoaquin Vilá, Ph.D.